June 2018 Fishing Report for Nootka Sound & Esperanza Inlet – Areas 25 and 125

-Bottom fishing opportunities remain good with lots of nice ling cod, yellow eye, and halibut being caught for those who put in the time.
-Most anglers have been bottom bouncing with larger baits and jigs, as well as sitting on the anchor just off areas with structure and waiting for the fish to come to them.
-Check local regulations for changes to Coho, Halibut, and Yellow Eye before angling in area 25 and 26 this 2017 season.
+Bottom fishing opportunities remain consistent with lots of nice ling cod, halibut, and all species of rock fish being caught for those who are willing to put in the time.
+Most anglers have been bottom bouncing with bait and scented jigs or sitting on anchor just off areas with structure and waiting for the fish to come to them.

-Glow needle fish, and army truck hootchies, as well as four inch cop car and live image spoons trolled behind flashers have been the hot tackle choice for the last couple of weeks.
+Glow needle fish, army truck hootchies, as well as the four-inch cop car and live image spoons trolled behind flashers have been the hot tackle choice for the last couple of weeks.
 Anchovies with a six foot leader is always a good bet as well.
 Try whole or cut plug herring ten feet off the bottom when slow trolling for bottom fish.

-We are hosting our 3rd annual enhancement salmon derby this June 25th & 26th based at Moutcha Bay Resort with over $20,000 in cash and prizes.
-All monies raised are going to the Nootka Sound Watershed Society for Coho enhancement and habitat restoration.
-All the details are listed on our web site under Fishing Derbies.
+We are hosting our 5th annual Salmon Enhancement Derby this June 23rd & 24th, based at Moutcha Bay Resort with over $20,000 in cash and prizes.
+All monies raised are going to the Nootka Sound Watershed Society and Pacific Salmon Foundation for salmon enhancement and habitat restoration projects.
+All the details for coming 2018 events are listed on our Events page.

 Trout fishing has been very good for both resident rainbows and cutthroat in most of the streams, rivers and lakes surrounding Nootka Sound.